vedhavarshinity/DecodeLabs-Project4-Data-Visualization/README.md

 These insights help understand business performance and support data-driven decision-making.

 # How to Run
-Install Required Libraries: pip install pandas numpy matplotlib seaborn streamlit Run Data Visualization: python data_visualization.py Run Streamlit Dashboard: streamlit run dashboard.py
+Install Required Libraries:
+pip install pandas numpy matplotlib seaborn streamlit

+Run Data Visualization:
+python data_visualization.py

+Run Streamlit Dashboard:
+streamlit run dashboard.py

 The dashboard will open at:
 http://localhost:8501

-🎯 Final Outcome
+## 🎯 Final Outcome

 The final outcome is an interactive e-commerce sales analytics dashboard that transforms raw transactional data into meaningful visualizations and business insights.

 The project demonstrates how data visualization can be used to identify trends, compare performance, and support data-driven business decisions.

 # Author
-Vedhavarshini T. Y.
+Vedhavarshini T.Y